 Enrolling in higher education is an investment in your future.
 When it comes to paying for your course, be realistic – but don’t let money worries put you off.
 There are various ways you can consider to fund your studies:

-• Other grants – for example, extra support for students with a disability or who have children
+• Grants – for example, extra support for students with a disability or who have children

 • Tuition fee loans